 It bears repeating that these wins are very stingy.
 Paying only 18 to 1 on a total of 5 or 16, for a house edge of 47.22% is almost stealing.
 I have wag my finger and say "shame on you!" to OneTouch for being so petty in this game.
 As I've said many times, you can shear a sheep many times, but slaughter it only once.

-At the time of this review there were two slot machines.
+At the time of the latest update of this review there were two slot machines.
 The corporate web site kindly indicates the returns, but the help files do not.
 Here they are:

 - Juicy 7 — 96.10%

 - Sumo Showdown — 96.35%